sswam/allemande/doc/intro_basic.md

 ## Getting Help

+AIs can help you learn to use the app in the main `Ally Chat` room, but not in other rooms.

 Talk to Flashi, Claude or Emmy in the main chat room - they are excellent guides!

 Talk to Illu or Gema if you'd like to make images - they are image generation experts.